How to Reimburse Your Teams for Mileage Properly?

 - 14 cents per mile in service for charity organizations

 It is important to note that there are two exceptions to this rule.
 In the first year the car is available for business use, the standard mileage rate must be used.
 In later years, employers can opt for the actual cost if they want to.

 When it comes to leased vehicles, if standard mileage rates are chosen, they must be applied for the entire lease period.

-Until then, read our article IRS Mileage Rates for 2022: What Can Businesses Expect For The Upcoming Year and learn how mileage rates affect your business.
+Read our article IRS Mileage Rates for 2022 and learn how mileage rates affect your business.

 Are Mileage Reimbursements Tax Deductible?